-Hemingway ignored his father’s wishes to enlist in the Army during World War I but did not pass the Army’s initial physical examination due to poor eyesight.
+Hemingway ignored his father's wishes and enlisted in the Army during World War I but did not pass the Army's initial physical examination due to poor eyesight.
 Instead, Hemingway drove ambulances for the Red Cross.

 In the course of his duties, he was hit by fragments from an Austrian mortar.
 He never stopped working to move wounded soldiers to safety, earning the Italian Medal of Military Valor.

 After high school, Hemingway moved to Kansas City where he became a reporter, covering a local beat which included fires, work strikes, and crime.
 Here he formed his distinct prose of "short declarative sentences."
 After WWI, he continued working in journalism in Toronto and Chicago, covering unrest in Europe's Interwar years.
 He interviewed Benito Mussolini during this time, describing him as "the biggest bluff in Europe."

 3. "The world breaks everyone and afterward many are strong in the broken places."

 Hemingway stayed in Europe for the Spanish Civil War, even teaming up with famed war photographer Robert Capa.
 He was in Madrid writing his only play, the Fifth Column, as it was being bombed by Fascist forces.
 He was at Ebro when the Republican army made its last stand.

 4. "When you stop doing things for fun you might as well be dead."

 When World War II broke out, Hemingway was living in Cuba.
 In his free time he ran his own intelligence network to spy on Nazi sympathizers there.
 The ring had 26 informants, six working full-time and 20 of them as undercover men, all recruited by Hemingway.

 He also equipped his fishing boat with direction-finding equipment, a machine gun and grenades to hunt for Nazi U-boats in the Atlantic, reporting his sightings to Navy officials.